BIOGRAPHY

 Smith with Master Pancipanci or at the Headquarters School in Aiea, with

 Professor Tiwanak.
-On weekends special field sessions were often conducted,
+On weekends Master Pancipanci would often conduct special/secret

-After several months of Kenpo training, Master Pancipanci chose Punong Guro
+After several months of Kenpo training, Master Pancipanci chose Tom Bolden

 traditional role of playing "The Opponent" during demonstrations, while